CS326-Turkey/TurkeyApp/README.md

 ``team``
   * Profiles of all team members.

-*A summary of each of the views in your application and its purpose.*
 ## Statefulness

 There are three states: logged in as users, logged in as admin and non-logged in.
 When the user is non-logged in, he can only go to the regular homepage, team view, log in view, register view, forget password view and about view.
 When the user is logged in as a user, he can go to the views just mentioned plus dashboard view and profile view.
 When the user is logged in as an admin, he can go to the views for non-logged-in users plus admin view.